 The Common Hostel

 Located in the north of Old Town, The Common Hostel offers unbeatable budget accommodation for travelers in Chiang Mai.
 Old Town is one of the best areas to stay in because you’re within walking distance to most of the temples, markets, restaurants and bars, so you’ll definitely find yourself in a good spot staying here.

-The private rooms feature the same minimalistic style, but have their own television and private bathroom.
+The private rooms feature the same minimalist style, but have their own television and private bathroom.

-In the common area, there’s plenty of seating and great light – perfect if you need to get some work done.
+In the common area, there’s plenty of seating and great light — perfect if you need to get some work done.
 There’s also a microwave and a vending machine for public use.
-There are laundry machines on site and parking for motorbikes if you’re zipping around on a scooter, as well as free water bottles, coffee and tea available throughout your day!
+There are laundry machines on site and parking for motorbikes if you’re zipping around on a scooter.
+Plus, there are free water bottles and coffee and tea available throughout your day!

 Art Mai Gallery Nimman Hotel

 A five-star hotel at a mid-range price, you’ll find Art Mai Gallery Hotel interesting, fun and perfectly located.
 Art Mai Gallery sits in the Nimman area, the trendiest part of Chiang Mai with cool little eateries, cafes and coworking spaces, and plenty of bars to hit once the sun goes down.
 It’s also just next to the large MAYA Mall, which has everything you could ever need.

 The rooms at this hotel are some of the coolest ever, with each one designed in a unique style by an artist.
 When choosing your room, pick between different “galleries” ranging from nude art to completely modern… whatever tickles your fancy!